tombrereton/threematch/README.md

 # Three Match

-A bejeweled/candy crush clone.
-The aim is to free the medals under the ice by matching 3 or more gems of the same type on top of the ice.
-Matching gems on top of ice removes it.
-Once all medals are freed you win the game.
+A bejeweled/candy crush type game.
+The aim is to free the medals under the ice by matching 3 or more gems of the same type.
+Matching gems on top of ice removes it and once a medal is fully uncovered it is freed.

 This game is in development and is being built for a masters project at the University of Birmingham.